Mesnières-en-Bray

 Mesnières-en-Bray ([mɛnjɛʁ ɑ̃ bʁɛ], literally Mesnières in Bray) is a commune in the Seine-Maritime department in the Normandy region in northern France.
 The town is the origin of the Scottish name Menzies.

 Geography

 A forestry and farming village situated by the banks of the river Béthune in the Pays de Bray, some 18 mi southeast of Dieppe at the junction of the D1 and the D97 roads.

+The commune along with another 32 communes is part of a 3,503 hectare, Natura 2000 conservation area, called the Haute vallée de la Sarthe.